 The deadline for submission of the Dragonette song was 10am.
 I went to bed at 4am.
 I woke up at 6am.
 By the time I had made breakfast for my two-year-old and convinced him that his toy cars were more entertaining than Momma was going to be, it was 7:45am.

 I rushed through some online blogs and articles on mixing vocals.
 No help.
 The kind of people that blog about engineering are the kind of people that mix rap vocals for local hip-hop artists on ‘trap music’ songs that they, themselves produced.

 I did find a good article about EQ and decided that I would take those pointers, find a good EQ for the verse and chorus, and then just reverb and effect the heck out of everything… And then pray it would all end up sounding like a real song.

-I had cut the lower frequencies of the vocals to bring attention to the creepy, bass-y sounds of the song.
-I kept the first verse clean with slight reverb in one channel, and an obnoxious delay in all the right parts.
-The chorus was a single voice with alot of reverb and air.
+I kept the first verse clean with soft, easy reverb, and an obnoxious delay in all the right parts.
+The chorus was a single voice with a lot of air.
 It was sounding pretty good.

 The second verse never happened.

 It was 9:45 and I was just starting to mix the first chorus.
 I hadn’t even picked out which parts of which takes of the second verse I was going to use.
 The song was 5 minutes long and I had only finished about 2 and a half.